johnsonjh/VEDIT/README.md

 ### Older Binaries

-* The [`oldbin`](oldbin) directory contains several older binaries of versions of VEDIT ⧸ VEDIT‑PLUS released between 1981 and 1985.
+* The [`oldbin`](oldbin) directory contains several older binary versions of VEDIT ⧸ VEDIT‑PLUS.
 These distributions may be incomplete, but useful for "archaeological" purposes, or testing on extraordinarily obscure or extremely memory constrained platforms.

 ## Future